shipstone-labs/writeguardapp/README.md

 # WriteguardApp

 Protect your research papers on the blockchain.
-Register and mint research papers as NFTs on Base to protect against unauthorized use.
+Mint research papers as NFTs on Base to protect against unauthorized use.

 ## Features